Eyeglass All Product Installation and Upgrade Guides Publication

 • 16G RAM

-*Note requires shutting down the VM and editing RAM and restart)
+Information Note requires shutting down the VM, editing RAM, and restart

 • 130 GB disk

-• Chrome Browser (preferred), Browser must support Web sockets, Internet Explorer not supported. ,
+• Chrome Browser (preferred): The browser must support Web sockets; Internet Explorer is not supported

 • Eyeglass Port Requirements: Eyeglass-Ports-Requirements